Intro

 Novelty is the Root Problem

-What I have learned, in the 3 years after I started the Flying Eagle Method, is that Novelty — or something being brand new — is the crux of this problem.
+What I have learned, in the 3 years after I started the Flying Eagle Method, is that novelty — something being brand new — is the root of this problem.

 We can’t avoid seeing sexual content in today’s digital world.
 Every business knows that sex sells, and beauty gets eyeballs.
 But businesses also are very aware of the need for novelty.